Dominick Argento: Minnesota years

 Argento moved to Minneapolis in 1958 with his wife, Carolyn Bailey, to teach theory and composition at the University of Minnesota.
 His students included composers Philip Brunelle, Juliana Hall, Libby Larsen, Stephen Paulus, and Marjorie Rusche.
 Within a few years, he received commissions from many performing groups there.
 He noted there was a strong community interest in his work.

 Argento became involved in writing music for productions at the Guthrie Theater.
 In 1963, he and Scrymgeour founded the Center Opera Company, later the Minnesota Opera, to be in residence at the Guthrie.
 For the occasion, Argento composed the short opera The Masque of Angels, commissioned by the Walker Art Center.
-This work's harmonic language and emphasis on choral writing foreshadowed his later focus on choral composition.
+This work's harmonic language and emphasis on choral writing foreshadows his later focus on choral composition.

 In 1971, Argento's opera Postcard from Morocco opened at Center Opera and was reviewed favorably in The New York Times.
-He later received commissions from New York City Opera, the Minnesota Opera, Washington Opera, and the Baltimore and St. Louis symphonies.
+Argento was later commissioned by the New York City Opera, Minnesota Opera, Washington Opera, and the Baltimore and St. Louis symphonies.
 He also collaborated with singers including Frederica von Stade, Janet Baker, and Håkan Hagegård.

 Choral prominence and later life

 In the 1970s, Argento began writing choral works for the choir of Plymouth Congregational Church in Minneapolis, which was directed by Philip Brunelle.
 The partnership with Brunelle yielded commissions and premieres at Plymouth Church and at the Minnesota Opera, where Brunelle was music director.
-During this period, Argento composed Jonah and the Whale (1973), co-commissioned by Plymouth Congregational Church and the Cathedral of St. Mark-Episcopal.
-He later received larger commissions for choral works, composing ensembles for the Dale Warland Singers, the Buffalo Philharmonic Orchestra, Buffalo Schola Cantorum, and the Harvard and Yale glee clubs.
+During this period, Argento composed Jonah and the Whale (1973), co-commissioned by Plymouth Congregational Church and St. Mark's Episcopal Cathedral.
+He later received larger commissions for choral works, composing for ensembles including the Dale Warland Singers, the Buffalo Philharmonic Orchestra, Buffalo Schola Cantorum, and the Harvard and Yale glee clubs.

 A recording by Frederica von Stade and the Minnesota Orchestra of his song cycle Casa Guidi won the 2004 Grammy Award for Best Contemporary Classical Composition.
-That same year, he published Catalogue Raisonné as Memoir, an autobiographical discussion of his works.
+Also in 2004, he published Catalogue Raisonné as Memoir, an autobiographical discussion of his works.

 Argento retired from teaching but retained the title of Professor Emeritus at the University of Minnesota until his death.
-His Evensong: Of Love and Angels was premiered by the Cathedral Choral Society in March 2008 at Washington National Cathedral; the work was written in memory of his late wife and in honor of the cathedral's centennial.
-In July 2014, his choral cycle Seasons, setting texts by Pat Solstad, was premiered by the Minnesota Beethoven Festival Chorale in Winona, Minnesota, under the direction of lDale Warland.
+In March 2008, the Cathedral Choral Society at Washington National Cathedral premiered his Evensong: Of Love and Angels, written in memory of his late wife and in honor of the cathedral's centennial.
+In July 2014, the Minnesota Beethoven Festival Chorale in Winona, Minnesota, under the direction of Dale Warland, premiered his choral cycle Seasons, setting texts by Pat Solstad.

 Argento died at his home in Minneapolis in 2019.